cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

 Given chain A and chain B, if chain A sends two IBC packets, each one containing an  `EXECUTE_TX` message, the order of execution of the packets, and so of the messages, is not guaranteed because it depends on the relayer delivery order of the packets themself.

 Solution:
-The user who needs a certain order of execution for its messages Must place them in the same IBC packet.
+The user who needs a certain order of execution for its messages Must place them in the same IBC ica packet.
 When the messages are placed in the same IBC packet, we can guarantee the atomicity and the order of execution.
-Indeed the messages that are passed in a interchain account `EXECUTE_TX` will be executed by the host chain following a FIFO mechanisms.
+Indeed if any of the messages fails, everything will be reverted by writing an error acknowledgment, and ,additionally, the messages that are passed in a interchain account `EXECUTE_TX` will be executed by the host chain following a FIFO mechanisms.

 ### Account balances post execution on host chain